TESS photometry of the nova eruption in V606 Vul: asymmetric photosphere and multiple ejections?: Observations and analysis

-We analyzed a small 12$\times$12\,pix cutout centered on the nova position.
+We analyzed a small 12$\times$12\,pix cutout centered on the nova position (Figure~\ref{fig:tessimg}).
 The nova photometry was extracted from a 3$\times$3\,pix square aperture that was centered on the nova using the WCS solution in the cutout FITS image header.
 We applied \texttt{create\_threshold\_mask(threshold=0.001, reference\_pixel=None)} (also excluding the target aperture) to create background measurement mask covering the darkest pixels in the cutout that are likely to be less contaminated by starlight.
 The background lightcurve was scaled by the relative number of pixels in the background and target apertures and subtracted from the target lightcurve.
 The resulting lightcurve is presented in Figure~\ref{fig:tess} and some of its features are highlighted in Figure~\ref{fig:tessdetails}.
-Appendix~\ref{sec:tesstime} details how time stamps are assigned for each photometric point.
+Appendix~\ref{sec:tesstime} details how timestamps are assigned for each photometric point.
+A \textsc{Jupyter Notebook} implementing the lightcurve extraction is available online\footref{fn:myfootnote}.